The Rotary Club of Oamaru meets fortnightly on a Wednesday, usually at The Galley Cafe at the bottom of Wansbeck St.

 The Rotary Club of Oamaru recently had the pleasure of hearing from Emma Spittle who attended this years Rotary National Science and Technology Forum.

-The forum is held annually in Auckland/ Tamaki Makaurau and is an intensive 2 week programme attended by Year 12 seconadry school students with a passion for Mathematics, Science and Technology.
+The forum is held annually in Auckland/ Tamaki Makaurau and is an intensive 2 week programme attended by Year 12 secondary school students with a passion for Mathematics, Science and Technology.

 There are a maximum of 168 places available each year, making selection to attend this event both prestigious and sought after.